dzotic9/payara/payara-server-full/README.md

 The JPS package initially deploys one container with Payara Server Full.
 The package is based on the official [Payara Docker image](https://github.com/payara/docker-payaraserver-full).

+### Deployment

+To deploy this package to Jelastic  Cloud, import [this JPS manifest](../../raw/master/manifest.jps) within your dashboard ([detailed instruction](https://docs.jelastic.com/environment-export-import#import)).

 ### Access to Admin Console
 After the deployment go to [Endpoints Management Panel](https://docs.jelastic.com/endpoints) and copy the predefined link to admin console.

-Default Credentils: admin/admin
+Default Credentials: admin/admin

-### Deployment

-To deploy this package to Jelastic  Cloud, import [this JPS manifest](../../raw/master/manifest.jps) within your dashboard ([detailed instruction](https://docs.jelastic.com/environment-export-import#import)).